Bed Bug News: Kansas & Missouri

-These stories and reports are from across the Midwest and the world to help inform people about the latest news and studies about bed bugs.
-The original articles have been linked at the bottom of each post.
-If you have any questions about about whether or not you have bed bugs on your property, please give us a call to schedule a free inspection.
+These stories and reports come from across the Midwest and around the world to keep you informed about the latest news and research on bed bugs.
+If you think you have bed bugs on your property, call us today for a free inspection.

 By Carley Norton July 18, 2025